Meeting recap isn't a necessary burden. It’s a powerful tool to make your meetings truly productive.

 [your name].

 You can use Grain to send minutes of the meeting email as well.
-If you’re emailing minutes of the meeting, ensure to add the agenda along with key decisions, next steps, and copy and paste transcripts (verbatim) as necessary.
-As we mentioned earlier, meeting minutes are often formal and include more detail than a meeting recap.
-However, the format is ultimately up to you and your team.
-If you’re looking for a meeting minutes template, here you go.
+When emailing the meeting minutes, make sure to include the agenda, key decisions, next steps, and copy and paste transcripts (word-for-word) as needed.
+As mentioned earlier, meeting minutes are typically more formal and detailed than a meeting recap.
+However, the specific format is ultimately decided by you and your team.
+If you are looking for a meeting minutes template, here is one for you.

 When should you send the meeting recap email?